Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity: Reionization history

 A notable feature of the self-regulated model is that the source term is larger when the sink term is larger, partially canceling out the difference in net ionization rate caused by different amounts of recombination.
 This is because the ``self-regulation" mechanism suppresses more ionizing sources when the global ionization fraction is higher.

 The characteristic of each source model explains the resulting reionization history (see middle panels of Fig.\ref{fig:RHist}).
 The global ionization fraction in the accelerating model rises later than in other models, reaching 50\% at $z\approx 7$ while it does at $z\approx 8$ in the other two models.
 Due to the steep rise of the ionizing efficiency, the global ionization fraction in the accelerating model catches up with that in the other two models near the end of reionization.
-The reionization history of the accelerating models agrees well with the constraint from \citet{2020MNRAS.495.3602W}, while the other two models agree better with the constraints from \citet{2018PASJ...70...55I}, \citet{2018arXiv180706209P}, and \citet{2020MNRAS.495.3602W}.
+The reionization history of the accelerating models agrees well with the constraint from \citet{2018ApJ...864..142D} and \citet{2020MNRAS.495.3602W}, while the other two models agree better with the constraints from \citet{2018PASJ...70...55I}, \citet{2018arXiv180706209P}, \citet{2020MNRAS.495.3602W}, and \citet{2020ApJ...904..144J}.
 The constraint on $Q_{\rm HII}$ from \citet{2019ApJ...878...12H} is lower than in all the three models considered in this work.
+The lower bounds on $Q_{\rm HII}$ at $z<6$ from \citet{2015MNRAS.447..499M} are consistent with all the cases considered in this work.

-The variation in reionization history caused by the streaming motion is notably larger in the decelerating model than in other models: $z_e$ ranges between 5.27 and 6 in the decelerating model while it ranges between $\sim5.75$ and 6 in the other two models (see Table~\ref{tab:sources}).
+The variation in reionization history caused by the streaming motion is notably larger in the decelerating model than in other models: $z_e$ ranges between 5.27 and 6 in the decelerating model, while it ranges between $\sim5.75$ and 6 in the other two models (see Table~\ref{tab:sources}).
 This shows how sensitively the variation depends on the characteristic of reionization sources.
 Below, we explain how the source model affects the variation.